maxking0p/digital-clock---python/README.md

 # digital-clock---python

-# thank you and best of luck! for whatever you wanna be in youe life.
+# thank you and best of luck! for whatever you wanna be in your life.
 #